grscheller/boring-math/README.md

 Python mathematical hobby projects.

-The overall project's name is **Boring Math** and consists of PyPI projects with PyPI and GitHub names beginning *boring-math*.
+The overall project's name is **Boring Math** and consists of PyPI projects with PyPI and GitHub names beginning "boring-math-".
 All projects are all under the `boring_math` Python namespace.

 For more information visit the project's